Artin-Schreier quandles of involutions in absolute Galois groups: Number fields

 Let us finally look at other examples of `small' fields.
-The other prime fields, finite fields, and all other fields of positive characteristic are uninteresting for us as their absolute Galois groups contain no involutions.
+The other prime fields, finite fields, and all fields of positive characteristic are uninteresting to us, as their absolute Galois groups contain no involutions.
 We have already discussed~$\bbR$ and~$\bbC$, and the other local fields of characteristic~$0$~(i.e., the~$p$--adic fields~$\bbQ_p$ and their finite extensions) contain no involutions either: each~$\bbQ_p$ contains a square root of~$1-p^n$ for sufficiently large~$n$.
 This leaves us with the problem of extending Theorem~\ref{thm:AS(QQ)} to other number fields.

 We first establish some more notation.
 Let~$F$ be a number field.
 We write~$d=\dim_\bbQ(F)$ for its degree.
 Then there are isomorphisms~\hbox{$\bbC\otimes_\bbQ F\cong\bbC^d$} and~$\bbR\otimes_\bbQ F\cong\bbR^{r_1}\oplus\bbC^{r_2}$ with~\hbox{$d=r_1+2r_2$}.
 The~$r_1$--element set~$\Mor(F,\bbR)$ of real embeddings~$F\to\bbR$, which we can identify with its real spectrum, sits inside the~$d$--element set~$\Mor(F,\bbC)$ of complex embeddings as the fixed points under the action of the Galois group~$\Aut(\bbC|\bbR)=\bbZ/2$ by complex conjugation.
 The orbits are the Archimedean places of~$F$, with~$r_1$ real ones and~$r_2$ complex ones.
-The number field~$F$ is totally real when~$d=r_1$ and~$r_2=0$, and~$F$ is totally imaginary when~$r_1=0$ and~$d=2r_2$, i.e., when it is not formally real~($r_1>0$).
+The number field~$F$ is totally real when~$d=r_1$ and~$r_2=0$, and~$F$ is totally imaginary when~$r_1=0$ and~$d=2r_2$.
 If~$F$ is Galois over~$\bbQ$, then it has to be either of those two, as the Galois group acts transitively on the set of Archimedean places of~$F$, showing that they all have to be of the same type.
+However, there are totally real number fields that are not Galois over~$\bbQ$.

-\begin{theorem} For any formally real number field~$F$, the Artin--Schreier quandle~$\AS(F)$ is a free pro-finite involutory quandle with a basis given by a Cantor space of involutions. \end{theorem}
+\begin{theorem} For any totally real number field~$F$, the Artin--Schreier quandle~$\AS(F)$ is a free profinite involutory quandle with a basis given by a Cantor space of involutions. \end{theorem}

-\begin{proof} If~$F$ is formally real and Galois over~$\bbQ$, then the group~$\Gal(F)$ contains one involution, and it is a normal subgroup of~$\Gal(\bbQ)$.
-As all involutions in~$\Gal(\bbQ)$ are conjugate, we see that the group~$\Gal(F)$ contains all involutions of~$\Gal(\bbQ)$.
-We deduce~$\AS(F)=\AS(\bbQ)$, so that in the Galois case, the claim follows trivially from Theorem~\ref{thm:AS(QQ)}.
+\begin{proof} In the proof of Theorem~\ref{thm:AS(QQ)}, we have used the field~$\Qtr$ of totally real numbers.
+If the number field~$F$ is totally real, then it is contained in the field~$\Qtr$, and~$\Gal(F)$ sits in between~$\Gal(\Qtr)$ and~$\Gal(\bbQ)$.
+In particular, these groups all have the same subsets of involutions, and we can deduce~$\AS(F)=\AS(\bbQ)$. \end{proof}

+In particular, if~$F$ is Galois over~$\bbQ$, then the Artin--Schreier quandle~$\AS(F)$ is either empty or isomorphic to~$\AS(\bbQ)$ as described above.